Discover more from Remembering Sion

 Unfortunately, religious people may well live without God but never without an idol, and in this case, the patristic corpus was soon turned into one: it has long been seen, after the reinstatement of the Fathers, as a complete and terminal point for every conceivable truth concerning God, humankind, and the cosmos.
 According to this mentality, there can be no going further than the final full-stop in the writings of the Fathers, simply because the Fathers were all saints, and, as such, not only infallible but the sole authorities on anything at all under the sun.

 Now, it is true that some people, in their piety, do indeed come close to ascribing infallibility to the saints.
 For example, this is why some people become very agitated to discover that Blessed Augustine has always been considered a saint by the Orthodox Church, despite his several theological errors.
-But the saints can sometimes be mistaken, as is readily demonstrated by the fact that, albeit in rare cases, they have occasionally disagreed with one another.
+But the saints can indeed sometimes be mistaken, as is readily demonstrated by the fact that — albeit in rare cases — they have publicly disagreed with one another.
 What made them saints and not heretics, however, is that they always bowed to the judgement of the Church once it was given.

 In our study of the Fathers, therefore, we must not simply assume that each Father was right in every single instance, but rather we must look for the catholic consensus of the Fathers of the Church as a whole.
 Fr.
 Michael Pomazansky ably sets forth this path to discerning the mind of the Church: